 What is there to do in Europe in Fall?

-So many things!
-We'll get into specific countries a bit more below, but one of the best parts of visiting Europe in fall is that the sights haven't closed down, so you can essentially see any non-seasonally dependent thing you could have seen in the height of summer!
+One of the best parts of visiting Europe in fall is that the sights haven't closed down, so you can essentially see any non-seasonally dependent thing you could have seen in the height of summer!

 Love it?
 Pin it!